 Jeremy Cai is the son of Chinese immigrants who worked in auto part manufacturing in Chicago.
 That got him interested in manufacturing in general — and he was puzzled to see how slow the industry was to adapt.
 Even as direct-to-consumer companies disrupted retail, older companies seemed stuck on the same model they’d relied on for half a century.

 At 23, he decided to join the disruptors.
 He imagined a luxury fashion and home goods company that would sell its items in a totally new way.
-Most brands buy products from a factory, then mark it up for consumers.
+Most brands buy products from a factory, then mark them up for consumers.
 His company would act more like a partnership: He’d create a platform through which manufacturers could sell directly to consumers, therefore earning double or triple their usual profit.
 He’d take no cut of the sale; instead, he’d charge a $100 annual membership fee to shop on the site.

 David Zamarin, 22